 - We are putting on INSET days in summer and autumn 2017 to introduce RS teachers to the Philosophy specification and to introduce the new 2017 specification in more detail.

 - As noted previously, the changes between specifications are minimal, so all our existing resources are relevant, whether you are preparing to teach Philosophy this year or next.
-There are two textbooks for the current specification; a website of resources including handouts, PowerPoints, recommended reading, and other material, hosted by Routledge; INSET days on all areas of the specification; and conferences for your students.
+There are two textbooks for the current specification; a website of resources including handouts, PowerPoints, recommended reading, and other material, hosted by Routledge; and INSET days on all areas of the specification.

 We hope that the information provided here is useful in thinking about how to approach teaching A level Philosophy for the first time, or indeed, whether to do so next year.
 If you have any queries that we have not addressed, please do get in touch and we will try to answer them as best we can.